He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty. (Psalm 91:1, KJV)

 Who Wrote Psalm 91?

-Psalm 91 is traditionally attributed to Moses due to its content and textual similarity to Psalm 90, its use of Deuteronomic language, and various Jewish traditions that uphold Mosaic authorship.
+Psalm 91 is traditionally attributed to Moses because of its content and textual similarity to Psalm 90, its use of Deuteronomic language, and various Jewish traditions that support Mosaic authorship.

 Nevertheless, many theologians attribute this Psalm to Moses, citing textual evidence such as the use of Deuteronomic language (Deuteronomy 32:11–32) in the psalm.

-In the Journal of Biblical Perspectives in Leadership, Matthew F. Viau agrees with the viewpoint of Mosaic authorship, citing Gillingham’s writing and states that:
+In the Journal of Biblical Perspectives in Leadership, Matthew F. Viau agrees with the viewpoint of Mosaic authorship, citing Gillingham’s writing and stating that:

 Since it has no title or attribution, there is disagreement among scholars regarding its true author.
 Jewish scholars have generally attributed the authorship of Psalm 91 to Moses, because this is the last known attribution contained in the historical record (Gillingham, 2015).
 This authorship fits the narrative of Psalm 90-106, due to the nature of its contents.
 Gillingham (2015) notes, “Moses is especially prominent, and the Exodus traditions are emphasized over and above those of David and Zion, with David appearing only twice in this collection.” (p.
 86).
 In this context, Psalm 91 is viewed as a reflective prayer, with Moses acting as the mediator between God and his followers (Gillingham, 2015).